 For your first time camping, you don’t need an expensive tent.
 There are some great mini tents that don’t cost a lot.
 Alternatively, ask around your friends/family and see if you can borrow one.
 Don’t forget a torch or lantern for when it gets dark!

 We’d recommend going for a double skin tent, whatever the weather.
 Single skin tents tend to have a problem with condensation and they leak in the rain.
-Decathlon do some really good (and fairly cheap) double skin pop-up tents that take away with you for the first time.
+Decathlon does some really good (and fairly cheap) double skin pop up tents that take away with you for the first time.
 Pop-up tents remove the need to argue with the poles!